michaelneumaier/Produce-Inventory/README.md

 When set up properly, this tool can help easily inventory your products without wasting paper or having to flip through an order guide.

 When you're done scanning, you can always go back to the Review screen to have a clear idea of the products you scanned.

+You will not be able to scan the barcodes using an older 1D Laser style barcode scanner.